 We had a lovely Desert Suite that offered a lot of privacy and a size-able backyard with a fire-pit.
-It was quite roomy with an amazing soaking tub (that I never used … I mean, I’m at a hot spring resort!).
+It was quite roomy with an amazing soaking tub (that I never used … I mean, I’m at a hot springs resort!).
 Despite the Desert Suite being about a 5 or 10-minute-walk from the main area, we really enjoyed it.
 The walk was well lit at night and so celestial.
-Now, if it’s a windy night, you’re not gonna be happy, especially if your wet!
+Now, if it’s a windy night, you’re not gonna be happy, especially if you’re wet!

 The Springs — These are smaller rooms with Double and / or King beds.
 There’s also the Springs Suites.
 If you don’t want to walk a distance to enjoy hot sprigs, the spa, restaurant & bar — then The Springs rooms are your jam.

 There’s also the newly renovated Capone Suites, and the Casablanca Suites.

 It ain’t cheap, but it can be affordable.
 For starters, the rooms are moderately priced.
 They generally start at $220 and go up from there.
 I’ve never seen a room for more than $720 (and that’s usually the weekend price of the Springs Suite).
 If you want to cash in on a really great deal at Two Bunch Palms, book during the week.
 Rooms and suites are more affordable.

 Pro Tip: Keep your options open.
 Select your dates / rooms via the Two Bunch Palms website.
 Sometimes they can cut you exclusive deals.
 On the other hand, you can find some pretty amazing deals via Booking.com.
 I like using Google’s Hotel Search to generate all the prices from all the hotel search engines.